Combining Type Checking and Set Constraint Solving to Improve Automated Software Verification: A type system for

-In this way, $\LSET$ is a quantifier-free first-order predicate language.
-Differently from its component languages, $\LSET$ is a typed language.
-In $\LSET$ every variable, term and constraint is of or has a type of a certain type system.
-The type system includes types for a subclass of Prolog atoms, integer numbers, enumerated types, ordered pairs and sets, which can be recursively combined.
+In this section we describe the type system defined for \setlog.
+After the introduction of types, every variable, term and predicate is of or has a type\footnote{The type of a predicate is given by the type of each of its arguments.
+See examples in Section \ref{motiv}.}.
+The type system includes types for a subclass of Prolog atoms, integer numbers, sum types\footnote{Tagged union, variant, variant record, choice type, discriminated union, disjoint union, or coproduct.}, ordered pairs and sets, which can be recursively combined.
 This recursion enables the definition of types corresponding to sets of ordered pairs which allow the correct typing of binary relations.
-Terms of any type are allowed to enter in the formation of set terms as long as they are all of the same type, no nesting restrictions being enforced (in particular, membership chains of any finite length can be modeled).
-A handful of reserved predicate symbols endowed with a pre-designated set-theoretic meaning is available.
-The usual linear integer arithmetic operators are available as well.
-Formulas are built in the usual way by using conjunction and disjunction.
-A few more complex operators (in the form of predicates) are defined as $\LSET$ formulas, thus making it simpler for the user to write complex formulas.
+Terms of any type can be used to build set terms as long as they are all of the same type, no nesting restrictions being enforced (in particular, membership chains of any finite length can be modeled).
+In this and the following section we use a more abstract, math-oriented notation, instead of the \setlog code shown in the previous section and in Section \ref{setlog}.
+A fully detailed presentation can be found in the on-line document \cite{DBLP:journals/corr/abs-2205-01713}.